pritom02bh/credit_risk_modeling_ds/README.md

       3. Exposure of Default Model
 The bank is exposed to total loss in terms of money if a customer defaults.
 (Linear Regression)

-With these three models, we will calculate the total expected loss (E.L.) for the complete portfolio of loans that the bank holds.
+With these three models, I will calculate the total expected loss (E.L.) for the complete portfolio of loans that the bank holds.
 And the end part is about maintaining the model and deploying it for professional banking use.

+In this project, I have
+Expected Losses (EL): There is a certain credit risk associated with every borrower.